LinkedIn can Leverage your Partner Recruitment Process

 Expanding Channel Partner Network or finding the right channel partners and solution providers to join your distribution network is no small feat.

 From cold calls and emails, to obscure referrals and failed presentations, partner recruitment can be a painful process that mandates a hefty portion of patience and research.

-Surprisingly, however, manufacturers fail to leverage one of the most powerful and efficient methods for establishing meaningful relationships with solution providers: LinkedIn.
+Surprisingly, however, manufacturers fail to leverage one of the most powerful and efficient methods for expanding channel partner network and establishing meaningful relationships with solution providers: LinkedIn.

 A platform so comprehensive and versatile that many of us assume we harness it correctly.